-Uniformity to uniform: Some Critical Insights on School Education in India which ultimately shape the students, teachers and all the stake holders in almost same way leading to a uniform kind of thinking and output.
+The paper proposes to put forth some reflections on our current state of Education and not of Education System or Arrangement of Education in India.
+The write-up helps to see through the pedagogical processes and the thoughts around it in school education which ultimately shape the students, teachers and all the stake holders in almost same way leading to a uniform kind of thinking and output.